-

 Beyond the iPhone

 Remember when people claimed Java would replace all computer languages?
 Maybe you remember when tech pundits told us that network computers would replace Windows PC?
 Or what about those who said that netbooks would replace laptops?
 Why some people consider the tech world to be a place where technologies always get replaced with another one?
 I tend to view the tech world as a space where several waves hitting the shores.
-Continue reading ā
+Not everything disappears with each wave, and most of the time, technologies keep adding up.

 -